“At the birth of the planet, the most beautiful encounter between land and sea must have been on the Montenegrin coast.”lord byron

-- The roads are mostly two lanes roads except in major cities.
+- The roads are mainly two lanes roads except in major cities.
 Despite the reputation, most are well maintained and driveable.
 Don’t hesitate to rent a car.
 The mountain roads, as expected, have many hairpin turns.
 You will find a lot of breathtaking scenery, so it may be challenging to keep your eye on the road.
-There are no tolls roads.
+There are no toll roads.
 If you are passing someone, you beep your horn.
-Seatbelts are a requirement by law, and they will pull over if they see you without.
-Please pay attention to the speed signs as they changed quickly; additionally, the fines for speeding more than 10 Kmh are steep and can include jail time.
+Seatbelts are a requirement by law, and they will pull over if they see you without them.
+Please pay attention to the speed signs as they change quickly; additionally, the fines for speeding more than 10 Kmh are steep and can include jail time.

 - Montenegrins are friendly and warm.

 - The Montenegrins have a relaxed attitude towards life, choosing to relax first and deal with whatever needs to be done later.
-This can become a challenge as a visitor, so remain patient and adopt this relaxed culture.
+As a visitor, this can become a challenge, so remain patient and adopt this relaxed culture.

 - Montenegrins have historically valued people and relationships over frenetic activity.
 Samo polako, a term coined for their culture, notes living in the here and now.
 Take it easy or slow down, and that philosophy penetrates deep into their culture.